GentleClash/image2braille/README.md

 Play around with settings, generally threshold (no dithering) with slightly higher threshold values give better results.

 ### Warning : Do not choose ANSIFG color scheme, it was meant for terminal output, not for webpages.

+### To Do:
+- [ ] Option to download as image
+- [ ] Load ascii files to do operations on them (well only, inversion and increasing threshold is possible according to me)